Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Abstractiveness-Factuality Tradeoff

-The metrics for factuality and abstractiveness, described above, along with the abstractiveness constraints presented in \secref{slider}, provide us with tools to systematically explore the relationship between abstractiveness and factuality.
+The metrics for factuality and abstractiveness along with the abstractiveness constraints allow us to systematically explore the relationship between abstractiveness and factuality.
+We can control abstractiveness and observe the effect on factuality, i.e., we can vary the amount of lexical overlap between input and generated summary and observe the extent to which the summary preserves the input semantics.

 \paragraph{Factuality Trend Lines.} To explore this relationship, we train summarization models on different datasets.
-For any trained summarization model, we decode the test set multiple times with different $h$ values for $\lambda_h$ (\eqref{lambda}), resulting in sets of summaries with different degrees of abstractiveness.
-For each of these test set decodings, we measure the average abstractiveness using \mint and the corresponding average factuality, using human annotations, unless otherwise noted.
+For any trained summarization model, we decode the test set multiple times with different $h$ values for $\lambda_h$ (\eqref{lambda}), resulting in sets of summaries with varying degrees abstractiveness.
+For each of these test set decodings, we measure abstractiveness using \mint and the corresponding factuality using human annotations, unless otherwise noted.
 This results in a series of (abstractiveness, factuality) points for any trained summarization model, which can be plotted, along with a linear trend line. \xfigref{trends} shows such a plot; \secref{exp-results} discusses its details.

-\paragraph{F@50 Score.} Given the multiple datapoints per model exhibiting different degrees of abstractiveness and associated factuality, we estimate the factuality at 50\% abstractiveness, an intuitively interpretable metric, which we call F@50; it provides a comparison of the factuality of different models with a fixed degree of abstractiveness.
+\paragraph{F@50 Score.} Given each trend line, we can read off the factuality at 50\% abstractiveness, an intuitively interpretable metric, which we call F@50; it provides a comparison of the factuality of different models with a fixed degree of abstractiveness.

+\paragraph{\mint-adjusted Factuality Scores.} We characterize the tradeoff on any single decoding output using a weighted average between factuality and abstractiveness, $(\phi F + A)/(\phi+1)$.
+To measure abstractiveness $A$, we use \mint; to measure factuality $F$, we use human-measured factuality or an automatic metric with [0,1] range like DAE or FactCC, resulting in abstractiveness-adjusted factuality metrics \textbf{$\mu$FactH}, \textbf{$\mu$DAE}, \textbf{$\mu$FactCC}, etc.